sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

             cannot restore segment prot after reloc:
        Permission denied

-   then your SELinux configuration is preventing from launching.
+   then your SELinux configuration is preventing Sage from launching.
 To rectify this issue, you can either change the default security context for Sage (??) or disable SELinux altogether by setting the line ``SELINUX=disabled`` in your ``/etc/sysconfig/selinux`` file.